 Which meant that what I was looking at, and would in turn soon be looking upon me, were genuine, honest-to-Eru Orcs.

 Oh, stars and stones.

-I leaned over and pressed a hand to my forehead as the other rested across one upraised knee, feeling a sudden surge of emotions that could, at best, be referred to as a nerdgasm.
+I leaned over and pressed a hand to my forehead as the other rested across one upraised knee, feeling a sudden flood of emotion that could, at best, be referred to as free-spirited delight.

-I was brought out of my mile-a-minute thoughts as one of the Orcs swore and drew his sword with a hiss, staring with beady yellowed eyes at my form, and having rather rapidly refreshed my memories of the stories, of the events within the books, I actually smiled.
+I was brought out of my mile-a-minute thoughts as one of the Orcs swore and drew his sword with a hiss, staring with beady yellowed eyes at my form, and having rather rapidly refreshed my memories of the stories, of the events within the books, I actually smiled back.

-It was said, after all, that the Istari had veiled themselves in forms akin to the Atani, of men, and even old Sauron himself as a Maia proper when he set foot herein had not forsaken such an option even if he chose to look young and full of powerful life rather than aged and wiser, as the rest of those who followed after him did.
+It was said, after all, that the Istari had veiled themselves in forms akin to the Atani, of men, and even old Sauron himself as a Maia proper when he set foot beyond Valinor had not forsaken such an option even if he chose to appear young and full of powerful life rather than aged and wiser, as the rest of those who followed after him did.

 "Be," I uttered.